Facts you Must Know about Cochlear Implants

-Unless the internal electrodes malfunctions or breaks, or the wire gets damaged, there is no need for you to replace the cochlear implants.
+Unless the internal electrodes malfunction or break, or the wire gets damaged, there is no need for you to replace the cochlear implants.
 These implants are designed to last for years.
 Also, children do not outgrow the implants.
 That means they do not require any replacements of their implants as they grow.

 7. Cochlear Implants Can Be Costly

-The costs of the cochlear implant vary depending on the facility & type of Implant selected.
+The cochlear implants cost varies depending on the facility & type of Implant selected.